cloudflare/cloudflare-docs/products/workers/src/content/tutorials/localize-a-website/index.md

 To implement this:

-1. Update the `strings` object, adding a second layer of key-value pairs, and allowing strings to be looked up in the format `strings[country][key]`.
+1. Update the `strings` object, adding a second layer of key-value pairs and allowing strings to be looked up in the format `strings[country][key]`.
 2. Pass a `countryStrings` object into our `ElementHandler`, so that it can be used during the parsing process.
 3. Grab the `Accept-Language` header from an incoming request, parse it, and pass the parsed language to `ElementHandler`.